 Student organizations focused on sustainability, and their activities, include:

-- The Green Economics Group is a student research group at the University of Chicago dedicated to exploring the intersections of the environment, business, economics, and public policy
+- The Environmental Research Group is a student research group at the University of Chicago dedicated to exploring the intersections of the environment, business, economics, and public policy

 Are we missing an organization?
 Already a member of an awesome organization?
 Email us and tell us what you’re working on!
 We are always looking for opportunities to collaborate with students and spread the word about your work.